larrydodson/Greek_Gods/README.md

-## Greek and Roman gods, name by number of search results.
+## Greek and Roman gods.
+The name by number of search results.